awsivbilinskyy/mybooks-ms/README.md

-# mybooks-ms my tries to fix some deprectated content from "Devops2.0 toolkit" book repository
+# my tries to fix some deprectated content from "Devops2.0 toolkit" book repository

 This is the repository with application code itself, pre-deployment and post-deployment automated tests.

 The IaC part of book practice tasks is located here [myms-lifecycle](https://github.com/awsivbilinskyy/myms-lifecycle)

 Prerequisits for host VM